drajabr/My-Sunshine-setup/README.md

       ```
      Doing that on touchscreen is annoying, so I used chatGPT to help me in this task and it didn't complain.
   6. Now, remaining the "HTTPS request" block, which is responsible to ping the url of sunshine WebUI to auto launch or close app, in my case it was `https://192.168.1.130:17988` edit according to each instance webUI url, hint: WebUI Port = sunshine port - 1.

+## Final Words
+Many thanks to [ClassicOldSong](https://github.com/ClassicOldSong) for the great work making this easily possible out of the box.